ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

  - [ ] Generate p2 repository
  - [x] Allow for binary cycles in target platform

-Finally, select Finish, and the exporting process should begin.
+Finally, select `Finish`, and the exporting process should begin.

 ## Notable errors